charlesrt/charlesrt.github.io/_posts/2016-02-23-setting-an-open-standard-for-job-postings.markdown

 ## Job-seekers and employers need a better experience

+> **Update 29 Feb 2016:** Edited to make a clearer distinction between the goal of this open standard and the role of an existing schema.

 I’m currently working as a designer with a team looking at ways to improve how we help job-seekers find work and employers fill vacancies in their local job markets.

 ![Understanding employer needs — Charles Reynolds-Talbot](/assets/2016-02-23-setting-an-open-standard-for-job-postings/user-journey-photo.jpg)